scttfrdmn/lens/docs/USER_SCENARIOS/04_COURSE_INSTRUCTOR_WALKTHROUGH.md

 **Department Chair reaction**:
 > "David, you submitted $249 in cloud computing expenses for a 30-student course.
 Your budget was $2,000.
 Can you explain?"
 >
-> **Prof. Lee**: "AWS IDE has auto-stop built-in, so students only pay for time actually used.
+> **Prof. Lee**: "Lens has auto-stop built-in, so students only pay for time actually used.
 Plus ARM-based instances are cheaper.
 We accomplished more than last semester (GPU-enabled final projects) at 12% of budget."
 >
 > **Chair**: "This is impressive.
-I'm approving your request to use AWS IDE for CS 402 (Machine Learning) next fall.
+I'm approving your request to use Lens for CS 402 (Machine Learning) next fall.
 That course needs GPUs heavily - let's budget $3,000 and see where you land."

 ### Prof. Lee's Time Savings